Native Village of Afognak

-The Native Village of Afognak is a federally recognized Alutiiq Alaska Native tribal entity, originally native to the island of Afognak.
+The Native Village of Afognak is a federally recognized Alutiiq Alaska Native tribal entity, historically from the island of Afognak.
+The tribe is headquartered in Kodiak, Alaska, and has over 800 enrolled citizens, who are known as the Afognak Alutiiq or Sugpiat.

-Earthquake and relocation

-The Good Friday earthquake of 1964 resulted in the relocation of surviving members of the village of Ag’waneq on the island of Afognak.
-A new village, Port Lions (named for the Lions Club who helped construct it), was constructed to house the tribe, but many moved on to Kodiak or elsewhere in the United States or Canada.

 History

-The history of the Alutiiq goes back more than 7,500 years in the Kodiak Archipelago, but during the late 18th century, the Russian-American Company pressed many of the men of the islands in the area into service hunting otter.
-This mistreatment and a smallpox epidemic in 1837 lead to increased protections from Russia and the imposition of a system of legislated villages, one of which was Afognak.
+The history of the Alutiiq goes back more than 7,500 years in the Kodiak Archipelago,.
+During the late 18th century, the Russian-American Company pressed many of the men of the islands in the area into service hunting otter.
+This mistreatment and a smallpox epidemic in 1837 led to increased protections from Russia and the imposition of a system of legislated villages, one of which was Afognak.

 The village of Afognak was actually a combination of two former villages known simply as Russian Town and Aleut Town, formed through continual contact between the two groups.

 Alaska Purchase and statehood

-Many Native traditions were cast aside in 1867 when Alaska was purchased by the United States.

-During the period from the purchase of Alaska through its becoming a state in 1959 and until the earthquake in 1964, the quality of life was much lower for the Village of Afognak.
+The United States purchased Alaska in 1867.
+From that time to Alaska statehood in 1959 and until the earthquake in 1964, the quality of life was much lower for the Village of Afognak.
 Commercial fishing interfered with local sustenance and employment conditions were often far less than ideal.

+Earthquake and relocation

+The Good Friday earthquake of 1964 resulted in the relocation of surviving residents of the village of Ag’waneq on the island of Afognak.
+A new village, Port Lions (named for the Lions Club who helped construct it), was constructed to house the tribe, but many moved on to Kodiak or elsewhere in the United States or Canada.
+Those who moved to Port Lions became the Native Village of Port Lions.